The High/Low Clustering (Getis-Ord General G) tool measures the concentration of high or low values for a given study area.

 Notice that the only difference between the numerator and the denominator is the weighting (wij).
 High/Low Clustering will only work with positive values.
 Consequently, if your weights are binary (0/1) or are always less than 1, the range for General G will be between 0 and 1.
 A binary weighting scheme is recommended for this statistic.
 Select Fixed distance band, Contiguity edges only, Contiguity edges corners, K nearest neighbors, or a .swm file with Delaunay triangulation for the Conceptualization of Spatial Relationships parameter.
 Select None for the Standardization parameter.

-The High/Low Clustering (Getis-Ord General G) tool is an inferential statistic, which means that the results of the analysis are interpreted within the context of the null hypothesis.
+The High/Low Clustering (Getis-Ord General G) statistic is an inferential statistic, which means that the results of the analysis are interpreted within the context of the null hypothesis.
 The null hypothesis for the High/Low Clustering (General G) statistic states that there is no spatial clustering of feature values.
 When the p-value returned by this tool is small and statistically significant, the null hypothesis can be rejected (see What is a z-score?
 What is a p-value?).
-If the null hypothesis is rejected, then the sign of the z-score becomes important.
-If the z-score value is positive, the observed General G index is larger than the expected General G index, indicating high values for the attribute are clustered in the study area.
+If the null hypothesis is rejected, the sign of the z-score becomes important.
+If the z-score value is positive, the observed General G index is larger than the expected General G index, indicating that high values for the attribute are clustered in the study area.
 If the z-score value is negative, the observed General G index is smaller than the expected index, indicating that low values are clustered in the study area.